bertofurth/Seagate-Central-Debian/README.md

 There have been reports that sometimes after an upgrade the unit needs to have the power supply disconnected then reconnected for the Ethernet to work.

-If this does not help then it may be neccessary to revert back to the original Seagate Central firmware which should be on the backup partitions of the unit.
+If this does not help then it may be necessary to revert back to the original Seagate Central firmware which should be on the backup partitions of the unit.
 This can be done by following the steps below